How to Win a Hardship Appeal in Circuit Court

 What is a hardship license from Circuit Court?

 If you’ve been pulled over by an officer due to an alleged drinking and driving event and you refused to submit to an officer’s requested breathalyzer test at the police station, you most likely ended up with a one-year suspension and 6 points on your license.
-If your license is suspended because of an implied consent violation, the only way you will be able to drive legally is a court order for reinstatement of your driving privileges at a hardship appeal to Circuit Court.
+If the Michigan Department of State suspended your license because of an implied consent violation, the only way you will be able to drive legally is a court order for reinstatement of your driving privileges at a hardship appeal to Circuit Court.
 A hardship license lets you legally drive for work and school, and other limited purposes.

 Implied Consent Suspension – Refusal to Take Breath Test

-Here is why your license was suspended.
-If you’ve requested and received a driver’s license, you have basically told the State of Michigan that you consent to obeying a police officer when they ask you for a chemical breath, blood, or urine sample.
-Of course, this doesn’t mean that a sample can be requested for disobeying a traffic stop.
-The request must be reasonable and in connection with a type of driving offense where you are suspected to be driving impaired due to alcohol consumption.
+If you’ve requested and received a driver’s license, you have legally consented to obey a police officer when they ask you for a chemical breath, blood, or urine sample during an investigation for drunk driving, OWI, DUI, or any related charge.
+The request must be reasonable and in connection with a type of driving offense where you are suspected to be driving impaired due to alcohol, drug, or controlled substance consumption.
 If you unreasonably refuse a chemical test, the Michigan Department of State will suspend your driver’s license because you violated the implied consent law in the State of Michigan.